 Creating a customer journey map might sound like extra or unnecessary work.
 However, breaking down your customer experience step by step and making sure that it aligns with your goals to represent a positive customer experience are very important.
 In order to achieve maximum customer success and avoid mistakes, it is essential to structure your marketing to effectively reach your target audience.

-Organize your information into a diagram that you and other employees can refer to as a resource. record and notice customer growth, it will help you determine what marketing tactics work best for your business.
+Organize your information into a diagram that you and other employees can refer to as a resource.
+To record and notice customer growth, it will help you determine what marketing tactics work best for your business.

 - Shows effective ways to satisfy customers